UCR-Robotics/ee144/docs/lab2.rst

     :language: python

 - Back to the terminal, you can run it in two ways.
-  One is to feed this script as input to the python program in Linux, as shown below.
+  One is to feed this script as input to the Python program in Linux, as shown below.

   .. code-block:: bash